 Tips and Tricks:

-- Use pie weights: while it’s not necessary, you can use them when baking the crust to make sure it bakes up evenly.
+• Use pie weights: while it’s not necessary, you can use them when baking the crust to make sure it bakes up evenly.
+If you don’t have pie weights, an oven-proof bowl, plate, etc. that fits into the crust works well to weigh it down.

 How to Serve: